Listening sessions provide opportunity to share wisdom, struggles and victories

 “We trust that the Spirit will prepare the hearts and minds and God will show up to nourish the hearts of the sisters who join us today.
 And we know that COVID-19 is a collective trauma that has us all worn out, so we know it is the right time to gather and seek God’s light to shine upon us, so we have peace (Numbers 6:24–26).”

-Zareth says that following the final Lydia’s Listening Session, RE&WIM will gather the data to produce resources and other support mechanisms for women so that RE&WIM can walk alongside them in their ministry.
+Zareth says that RE&WIM will gather the data from the listening sessions to produce resources and other support mechanisms for women so that RE&WIM can walk alongside them in their ministry.
 “We want to be able to advocate better for our sisters.
 We do that through listening to what the struggles really are,” she said.

 In the group led by Henderson, two questions were posed to the group: What is your source of inspiration for ministry and what are some emotions, struggles and or victories you are experiencing?